 Both Witnesses and Judges

 If we reject the idea that deities should be seen as either witnesses or as judges of oaths, what alternative conceptual model is possible to account for their complex function?
 A leading opinion among scholars is that it is a dual role, that gods are both witnesses and judges.
 However, this dual function is not simultaneous.
-This model is expressed in the following account by Malgorzata Sandowicz, who examines oaths from the Neo- and Late-Babylonian ANE periods:
+This model is expressed in the following account by Malgorzata Sandowicz, who examines ANE oaths from the Neo- and Late-Babylonian periods:

 The oath is distinguished from a common statement in that it invokes a supreme authority or a sacred object representing the divine.
 Through such an invocation, the Oath-taker brings punishment upon himself in case his declaration proves untrue or his promise be broken.
 The authorities appealed to are commonly referred to as witnesses of the oath.
 However, their power seems further-reaching: they are not only to witness a solemn statement, but also to mete out punishment in case the declaration is or turns out to be untrue.
 Thus, the function of the authorities is also that of guarantors.